QIICR/DICOM4QI/results/pm/MeVisLab.md

  * load each of the DICOM Parametric map datasets into your platform
  * submit a screenshot demonstrating the presentation of the loaded parametric maps to the user by email to Andrey Fedorov

+NB: MeVisLab is an IDE, not an end-user application.
+The screenshots below are from a custom MeVisLab network quickly put together just in order to demonstrate the PM reading for this context.
+The demonstrated capability becomes available to all clinical applications and prototypes built using recent MeVisLab versions.

 ### Test dataset #1

 <img src="./mevislab/mevislab-pm-test1.png" width=450>